This post may contain affiliate links. Please read our disclosure policy.

 • Chips and your favorite dip

-Enjoying Aperol Spritz in London.
+Is Aperol Spritz low in alcohol?

 If you’ve tried this Aperol Spritz recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.